hana/Arduino-MicroMetro/README.md

 ## Usage
 ### Installation
+1. Download this Library and rename the folder name into "MicroMetro"
-Put `Micrometro` folder into your arduino "Libraries" folder.
+2. Put `Micrometro` folder into your arduino "Libraries" folder.

 ### Code